Dreaming of retirement?

 Mortgages that pay you

-by converting your home’s equity to cover interest payments
+by converting your home’s equity into a larger mortgage balance

 Hedge 401Ks

-against an adverse sequence of market returns and give portfolios time to recover.
+against an adverse sequence of stock market returns and give your portfolio time to recover

 Coordinate withdrawals